-This proves that the hardest() function succeeded, but where did box_space_id_by_name() and box_insert() come from?
+This proves that the hardest() function succeeded, but where did box\space\id\by\name() and box\insert() come from?
 Answer: the C API.
-The whole C API is documented here.
-The function box_space_id_by_name() is documented here.
-The function box_insert() is documented here.

 read.c

 Go back to the shell where the easy.c and the harder.c and the hardest.c programs were created.